 A full octave contains 12 semitones.
 Most scales, like the Major or Minor scales, contain only 7 of those, which work well together.
-There's also scales with less notes, like the Pentatonic scales (denoted by a "5" in Xequence), which contain only 5 notes.
+There's also scales with less notes, like the Pentatonic scales, which contain only 5 notes.

 There's 2 special options in the Scales menu:

-If you want to edit and record drums on an instrument, use the Chromatic scale, as it contains all notes and you're guaranteed not to "miss" any drum sounds your destination instrument / app might play on some note.
+Alternatively, if you would like to use and edit drums without drum maps, use the Chromatic scale, as it contains all notes and you're guaranteed not to "miss" any drum sounds your destination instrument / app might play on some note.

-All controllers (up to 3) that you've configured for the current instrument can be shown to the left by tapping the "CC" button.
+All controllers of the current instrument that have the "Keyboard" toggle enabled can be shown to the left by tapping the "CC" button.